DHTMLX/scheduler-docs/data/howtostart_ruby.md

 </html>
 ~~~

-At this point we can specify a view for the "home" controller that we've created at the [Step 2](howtostart_ruby.md#step2creatingacontroller).
+At this point you can specify a view for the "home" controller that was created at the [Step 2](howtostart_ruby.md#step2creatingacontroller).
 For this, open the file *app/views/home/index.html.erb*.
-We need to add a container for the future scheduler and initialize the Scheduler, like this:
+You need to add a container for the future scheduler and initialize the Scheduler, like this:

 ~~~html
 <div id="scheduler_here" class="dhx_cal_container" style='width:100%; height:800px;'>